 Data migration or data import occurs in most cases when an old system is being replaced with a new business software.
 The main issue at this stage is that the old system’s outdated data structure needs to be converted and mapped into the new system.

-#6 Resistance to change
+#6 New jewelry software: overcome resistance to change

 It is important that the staff is prepared accordingly for the change.
 They need to be instructed about things that will change and the benefits these will bring on the long run.
 It would be unfortunate for the project to fail because the staff resists change.

 Effective employee communication (via)